How to look for records of... Jacobite Risings 1715 and 1745

 The National Records of Scotland holds the records of the Forfeited Estates Commissioners for Scotland, together with many other valuable sources.

-The Royal Archives holds the Stuart Papers 1579-1823 (the papers of the Old Pretender, Prince James Francis Edward Stuart and of his sons, Prince Charles Edward Stuart, the Young Pretender, and Prince Benedict).
+The Royal Collections Trust holds the Stuart Papers 1579-1823 (the papers of the Old Pretender, Prince James Francis Edward Stuart and of his sons, Prince Charles Edward Stuart, the Young Pretender, and Prince Benedict).
+These can be viewed online via State Papers Online (institutional subscription required).

 The private papers and estate records of politicians, members of the armed forces, local officials and landowners can also provide useful detail.
 Find information about such collections from our catalogue and the National Register of Archives (Scotland).